The

 my mission.
 Aharon stopped it with the power of the ketoret.

-The Ketoret must be made in the Bet HaMikdash, the House of The Holy One.
-Ketoret is one of the few offerings that can not be donated to the Mikdash, but must be purchased from public funds.
+The ketoret must be made in the Bet HaMikdash, the House of The Holy One. ketoret is one of the few offerings that can not be donated to the Mikdash, but must be purchased from public funds.

-Bamidbar (Numbers) 17:11-13 “Moses said to
+Bamidbar (Numbers) 17:11-13 “Moses said to Aaron, ‘Take the censer and put fire

-begun.’
+has begun.’
 Aaron took it as Moses had said, and he ran into the midst of the

-assembly, and behold, the plague had begun among the people.
-He placed the
+assembly, and behold, the plague had begun among the

-incense on it and atoned for the people.
-He stood between the dead and the
+people.
+He placed the incense on it and atoned for the people.
+He stood between

-living, and the plague ceased”.
+the dead and the living, and the plague ceased.”

 Our

-Sages taught that the righteous are compared to pleasant smelling spices
+Sages taught that the righteous are compared to

-(Megilla 13a).
-That is why Esther was also named
+pleasant smelling spices.[17]
+That is why Esther

-pure myhrr, one of the main ingredients of the incense.
-We have seen in
+main ingredients of the incense.
+We have seen in the teaching

-the teaching of our Sages that sound is good for the
+of our Sages that sound is good for the incense.
+For this reason

-deeds were pleasing to HaShem as incense,
+Mordechai, whose righteous deeds were pleasing to HaShem

-of the Jews, Mordechai saw that, as incense
+and beseeching on behalf of the Jews, Mordechai saw

-offered before HaShem, he was able to nullify the harsh decree against
+was able to nullify the harsh decree against the Jewish

-the Jewish people.
+people.
 In this way, he ‘stood between the dead and the

 living’ much as Aaron used the incense to stay the plague